Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Class 3 land is subdivided into several subsets and is “average” land with various characteristics.

 To make leaf mould leaves should be collected in autumn and held in a compost bin constructed of chicken wire.
-Alternatively some people suggest you collect the leaves with a lawn mower as this shreds them, add them to a large plastic bag, wet them thoroughly, tie the bag neck , piece the bag for drainage and leave for two years.
+Alternatively, some people suggest you collect the leaves with a lawnmower as this shreds them, add them to a large plastic bag, wet them thoroughly, tie the bag neck, pierce the bag for drainage and leave for two years.

 I find both methods work.
-However teh former works quicker if you turn the leaves a few times to aerate the heap.
+However the former works quicker if you turn the leaves a few times to aerate the heap.

 Loam-based composts have a percentage of loam added to them.
 This makes them heavier, hence less likely for pots to blow over, and less likely exhibit rapid temperature fluctuations.

 Minor plant nutrient.
 Where plants suffer a deficiency it can be remedied by a foliar feed containing Epsom salts.

 Organic material from the farmyard.
 The droppings of farm animals, normally mixed with straw or other bedding materials.

 An organic layer of material that is spread over the surface of the soil, between the plants, to control weeds, hold in moisture and, in most cases, to improve fertility.
 Materials used include compost, spent mushroom compost, woodchip, straw, leaves, leaf mould, grass mowings, etc.